MrCogito/mlops_dtu_2025_project7/reports/README.md

 >
 > Answer:

 Yes, we have been able to deploy our API on our localhost.
-We wrapped our model in a service capable of receiving requests for inference using /textbf{FastAPI}.
+We wrapped our model in a service capable of receiving requests for inference using FastAPI.
 We deployed locally by using Uvicorn, a lightweight ASGI server, running the application on a specified host and port.
 That allowed us to test all the API functionalities on our machine just by sending requests-for example, using Postman or even `curl`.

 To call the service, for example, one would need to send a `POST` request to `/predict` with a JSON body specifying the precipitation sequence.
 The API will then handle the request by running the model and returning the output-the probability of a flood.